parsehex/BuddyGenAI/README.md

 BuddyGenAI is in pre-release stage and so the experience will be unstable at times.
 If you encounter any issues, please report them on the [issues page](https://github.com/parsehex/BuddyGenAI/issues).

-You may [check the releases page](https://github.com/parsehex/BuddyGenAI/releases) to get a pre-built version of the app.
+You may [check the releases page](https://github.com/parsehex/BuddyGenAI/releases) to get a pre-built version of the app, or follow the section below to build it yourself.

 ## Building